 Individual data items should meet the following minimum requirements.
 Structure members and array elements are aligned according to the minimum requirements in order to minimize pad bytes between members.
 Other data items are typically aligned with 8 or 16 byte rounding due to alignment requirements imposed by the generated code used to access data addresses.

-).
+value field for a common storage class symbol indicates its size and determines which section it will be allocated in (.bss or .sbss).
 All common storage class symbols with a size of 16-bytes or greater are aligned to octaword (16-byte) boundaries.
 All other common storage class symbols are aligned to quadword (8-byte) boundaries.
 Sections are padded wherever necessary to maintain proper alignment.
 Padding is done with zero bytes in the data and bss sections.
-In the text segment, each routine is padded with NOP
+In the text segment, each routine is padded with NOP instructions to a 16-byte boundary.
+The section sizes reported in the section headers and the segment sizes reported in the a.out header reflect this padding.

 The primary unit of an object file is a section, and the sections in an object are identified, located, and broadly characterized by means of the section headers.
 Object files are organized into sections primarily to enable the linker to combine multiple input objects into an executable image.
 At link time, sections of the same type are concatenated or merged.
 The sectional breakdown also provides the linker flexibility in segment mapping; the linker has a choice in assigning sections to segments for memory-mapping and loading.

-field cannot be treated as a simple bit vector when testing or accessing section types because some of the flag values are overloaded.
-The algorithm below illustrates how to test for a particular section type using the s_flags
+Section headers include flags that describe the section type.
+These flags identify the section type and attributes.
+See Table 2-5 for a complete listing of section flags.
+Note that the s_flags field cannot be treated as a simple bit vector when testing or accessing section types because some of the flag values are overloaded.
+The algorithm below illustrates how to test for a particular section type using the s_flags field.

-if (type & STYP_EXTMASK) FOUND = ((SHDR.s_flags & STYP_EXTMASK) == type) else FOUND = (SHDR.s_flags & type)
+FOUND = ((SHDR.s_flags & STYP_EXTMASK) == type)

 Sections can be mapped or unmapped.
 A mapped section is one that is part of the process image as well as the object file.
 An unmapped section is present only in the on-disk object file.

-file, all header sections in the object are also mapped into memory as part of the text segment.
-However, the .comment
+Raw data, organized by section and segment, is part of the process image.
+For a ZMAGIC file, all header sections in the object are also mapped into memory as part of the text segment.
+However, the .comment section is never loaded with a program.

 Some special symbol names are reserved for use by the linker or loader.
 The majority of these special symbols correspond to locations in the image layout.